verokoles/book-search/README.md

 ## Heroku

-[Click Here to view the application live!](https://fast-ocean-62926.herokuapp.com/)
+[Click Here to view the application live!](https://fast-ocean-62926.herokuapp.com/) Log In successful, and books are saving:
-![Log In successful, and books are saving](client/public/saved-books.png)
+![Log In successful, and books are saving](client/public/saved-books.png) Deleted books, logged out, logged back in and the one saved book appears:
 ![Deleted books, logged out, logged back in and the one saved book appears](client/public/deleted.png)

 ## Installation